 It can be rewarding to find ways to give within your own community.
 Local organizations or groups that are likely to appreciate a donation of craft supplies include:

 school teachers (particularly elementary teachers or art teachers)

 I recommend calling first before taking a donation to a local organization such as those listed above.
 Make sure they need/want what you have to offer.

-The Dreaming Zebra Foundation provides access to art and music supplies for thousands of children, schools, art therapy programs and community organizations throughout the United States.
+The Dreaming Zebra Foundation provides access to art and music supplies for thousands of children, schools, art therapy programs, and community organizations throughout the United States.
 If you live in the Portland, Oregon area, you can donate craft supplies at a drop-off location or arrange for pick up.
 Otherwise, you can mail your donation.
 Click on the link above to see their wish list of most wanted craft items.
 Note: the foundation also accepts donations of musical instruments.